-- Subverted in Code Geass, since Lelouch's last plan involves Suzaku, dressed as Zero, killing him in order to obtain worldwide peace.
+- Subverted in Code Geass, where Lelouch's last plan involves Suzaku, dressed as Zero, killing him in order to obtain worldwide peace.
 The whole murder attempt is acted so that it seems genuine to the public, but the death was real.

 - An odd variation during the "Enemy of the State II" arc of All-New Wolverine.
 The assassination attempt itself is very much real, with Kimura using a trigger scent-induced Wolverine to murder Tyger Tiger for control of Madripoor.
 However Gabby, Gambit, Jean Grey, and Angel are wise to the plan, and swap out a Life Model Decoy for the real Jessán, both to make it look to Kimura like the attack was successful, and as a trap to recapture Laura so Jean could deprogram her.

 - One of The Ultimates annuals has Nick Fury putting a hit out on himself in order to flush out an assassin who's been in retirement for years.

 - Ozymandias in Watchmen.
 After overpowering his would-be killer, he forces a cyanide pill down his throat to make him look like a suicide attacker.
 Ozy orchestrated the whole thing to make people believe that someone was targeting ex-superheroes; in reality, he'd killed the Comedian himself for unrelated reasons.